Adige-Calculations/GNU-Linux-handbook/src/libraries/libraries.md

 # Library

 A library is code enclosed in external files, which contains functionality to be included in a new codebase.
 A library can be source code or precompiled.
-Regarding the C programming language, the source code can be a compilaion target for a static or dynamic library
+Regarding the C programming language, the source code can be a compilaion target for a static or dynamic library (or an executable).

 ## .a   -   Static library